akugal/hiero-consensus-node/hedera-node/docs/exact-weight-tss.md

 of the weight in the source roster.

-The node software combines these services to achieve TSS by setting the metadata in the `HistoryService` proof for each roster to the concatenation of two items:
+The node software combines these services to achieve TSS by setting the metadata in the `HistoryService` proof for each roster to the concatenation of two valueItems:
 1. The verification key computed by the `HintsService` for that roster.
 2. The minimum threshold weight that a verifier should accept for a signature by this verification key; in particular, 1/3 of the total weight in the roster, which is _not_ necessarily 1/3 of